 The youngest boys go bug hunting, visit a farm, see how a nursery cultivates plants, study marine life in an aquarium and learn about the RNLI.
 History is seen at first hand at Ightham Mote and the Museum of Childhood and science and design are put together at the Herstmonceux Science Centre.

 Years 3 and 4 get to experience a range of historical, geographic and scientific themes too.
-The RHS at Wisley, Armada Day at Penshurst Place, The Science Museum in South Kensington are visited and culinery skills are honed at the Banana Leaf.
+The RHS at Wisley, Armada Day at Penshurst Place and the Science Museum in South Kensington are all visited and culinary skills are honed at the Banana Leaf Restaurant.